Samagra-Development/Text2SQL/readme.md

 2. text/prompt - The text to be converted to SQL.
 Example - "Number of students in class 5?"

 The process is
-- Onboard a Schema using the `/onboard` API.
-Store it in a cache with
 - Figure out the subject of the query (Could be a query to ChatGPT) - "students"; Map it to a table - "students" -> "student"; Map relevant query params to either table or columns; using ChatGPT;
     - [A sample prompt](./prompt/related_tables.txt)
     - A sample response -